bitcoin-sv/arc/doc/README.md

 API is the REST API microservice for interacting with ARC.
 See the [API documentation](/arc/api.html) for more information.

-The API takes care of authentication, validation, and sending transactions to Metamorph.
+The API takes care of validation and sending transactions to Metamorph.
 The API talks to one or more Metamorph instances using client-based, round robin load balancing.

 ### Metamorph